 - Construction of a retaining wall

-- Future installation of an additional rail track next to current tracks, from four tracks to six tracks (led by CP)
+- Future installation of additional rail tracks next to current tracks, from four tracks to six tracks (led by CPR)

 These improvements will: